sdsc-hpc-training-org/hpc-training-2021/week3_gpu_comp/README.md

 It may take some time to get the *interactive node*.

-Load the CUDA and PGI compiler modules do we need module load gnutools
+Load the GPU environment modules

 ```
 module purge